Eligibility requirements for financial aid are:

 4. AFTER THE EIGHTH WEEK OF THE SEMESTER: The school shall retain 100% of the tuition.
 The activity fee and the reservation fees are also retained.

-Please note: Lab fees are refunded at the same percentage and on the same schedule as tuition charges.
+Please note: Technology fees are refunded at the same percentage and on the same schedule as tuition charges for students who withdraw from school.

 Withdrawal Recalculation of Title IV Aid Eligibility